Iran embargo gathers support in Asia, Europe

 One issue affecting Asian governments' willingness to follow the U.S. lead is the availability of alternatives to Iran, the second biggest exporter in OPEC after Saudi Arabia.
 While ready to help, it is not clear how far U.S. ally Riyadh can increase its own output and exports to make up for spurned Iranian crude.

-Japan has already sought extra supplies from Saudi Arabia and the United Arab Emirates.
-China's Premier Wen Jiabao will visit Saudi Arabia, the UAE and Qatar in a trip beginning this weekend.
+Japan has already sought extra supplies from Saudi Arabia and the United Arab Emirates UAE.L.
+Chinese Premier Wen Jiabao will visit Saudi Arabia, the UAE and Qatar in a trip beginning this weekend.
 The prime minister of South Korea, another major buyer of Iranian crude, is due to visit the UAE and Oman from Friday.

 China, the biggest buyer of Iranian crude, gave no hint on Wednesday of giving ground to U.S. demands to curb Tehran's oil revenues.

-U.S. officials sounded more optimistic, saying they will focus more on China's actions than on its public statements.
+U.S. officials sounded more optimistic, saying they would focus more on China's actions than on its public statements.

 EUROPEAN CONCERNS